-- the LMF ID that should be used for selecting the LMF, and/or
+- the LMF ID that should be used for selecting the LMF,

-- the reporting indication.
+- the reporting indication,

+- the ranging_SL location results, including absolute locations, relative locations or ranges and directions related to the UEs for ranging and sidelink positioning, and/or- the information of the related UEs, including application layer ID(s) and the client type for each related UE for ranging and sidelink positioning.

 If the NF service consumer wants the location change information or deferred location information to be notified (e.g. during a handover procedure or for activation or completion of deferred location), it also provides a callback URI on which the EventNotify service operation is executed (see clause 5.5.2.3).

 During 5GC-MT-LR multiple location procedure for regulatory location service, the request body may also include the indication of acceptance for intermediate response and the maximum response time, the GMLC callback address and the LIR reference number.